 In a smaller bowl, mix soy sauce, brown sugar, sesame oil, green onions and garlic in a bowl.

 Add chopped or sliced beef to soy mixture and marinate for an hour.

 Place beef in Instant Pot/pressure cooker and pour in marinade and beef stock.

-Press the Meat/Stew button and make sure timer show 35 minutes.
+Press the Meat/Stew button and set time to 35 minutes.

 Once finished allow to natural pressure release (NPR).